vikashlohiya/terraform-ec2/README.md

   You will get one Security group with name "terraformsg"
   You will get one key pair with name "terraform"
    You will get one ec2 with name "WebServer01"

+# Connect EC2
+ if you need to connect ec2 through shh file , you can download it from "private pem file/terraform.pem"
+ Like
+ ssh -i "terraform.pem" ubuntu@ec2-[your ip of created ec2].us-west-2.compute.amazonaws.com